Last Updated on

 The Gloves in Use

 Over the years, I’ve owned pretty much all the Thai brands of gloves, EXCEPT Yokkao gloves.
-I finally made a big push to buy some when I was in BKK around the end of 2016.
+I finally made a big push to buy some when I was in BKK around the end of 2016 Download the hp officejet 7612 driver.
 The problem is that it’s not easy to buy Yokkao gloves in Phuket — none of the local shops have them and you pay more if you order online vs picking the gloves up in person while in Thailand.

 Long story short, after great effort, I did at lasts buy a pair.

-Here’s some images of the Yokkao factory outside of Bangkok that I visited, and the actual pair of boxong gloves I bought there:
+Here are some images of the Yokkao factory outside of Bangkok that I visited, and the actual pair of boxing gloves I bought there:

 I wasn’t expecting much, to be honest.
 I’ve felt that Yokkao are generally overpriced and mostly get by on their marketing (i.e. paying Saenchai and Baukaw to wear the Yokkao shirts, shorts, and gloves).